talpods/book-house/README.md

 # Book-House

-> **This repo is a copy (on 15/06/2022 ) of the code done by Mohammad Hussein, Ahmed Saladin, Mina Merzeq Shafiq & Mohamed Farag at TalPods BootCamp.
+**This repo is a copy (on 15/06/2022 ) of the code done by Mohammad Hussein, Ahmed Saladin, Mina Merzeq Shafiq & Mohamed Farag at TalPods BootCamp.
 Code is originally collaborated using AWS Codecommit to use with AWS CodePipeline**

+> **A book selling portal which will helps visitors get a full experience including payment, order management etc.**
 >

 Demo URL: [https://bookhouse.academy.talpods.io](https://bookhouse.academy.talpods.io/)

+**Team size: 4**
+**Team members:**

+1. Mohammad Hussein
+2. Ahmed Saladin
+3. Mina Merzeq Shafiq
+4. Mohamed Farag

 ### Customer Portal